sestaton/HMMER2GO/README.md

 **INSTALLATION**

 Perl must be installed to use HMMER2GO, and there are a couple of external modules required.
+Please download and install the latest [HMMER](hmmer.org) executables manually.
+The system versions available from the package manager are incompatible with the latest model formats.

 The installation can be done with the following  command (note that this requires [git](http://git-scm.com/)):

-**Note**: Please download and install the latest HMMER executables manually.
-The system versions available from the package manager are incompatible with the latest model formats.

 For Ubuntu/Debian as the OS: